nagyj2/cxlox/README.md

   - To allow colons in the `case` syntax, the case matches start at the 'conditional' level.
   - Default case, `default`, is available for when a match does not occur.
 - Properties can be deleted from instances using the `del` keyword followed by a single property access.
+  - Multiple properties can be specified using a comma as a delimiter.
 - Properties can be accessed in a safe way with the `?.` operator.
   - If the left operand is not an instance, the result will be `nil`.
   - If the left operand is an instance and the right operand is a property that instance has, the result will be that property.
 Otherwise, `nil` will be returned.